squidmin/flask-server-template/README.md

 ### Run the application

-In the project root, directory:
+In the project root directory:

 `python3 -m flask run`

+You can find the Flask quickstart page <a href="https://flask.palletsprojects.com/en/2.2.x/quickstart/">here</a>.

 ---